Old Navy Tells Kids Not to be Artists Reaction

-While I appreciate that they have been discontinued, having examples of unicorns and dinosaurs may not be the best way to say that you can be anything you want to be.
-They also released new t-shirts that have this instead thanks to the ARTIST, Steve Ogden.
+I appreciate that they have been discontinued.
+Although having examples of unicorns and dinosaurs may not be the best way to say that you can be anything you want to be.
+They also released new t-shirts that have this instead thanks to the artist, Steve Ogden.

 Ogden ‘fixed’ the offending tees, replacing the design with “young aspiring Old Navy exec,” with the final three words crossed out.
 The artist has written in “artist” and “human” as preferable goals.

-I actually fully disagree with how he “fixed” the situation- I think any profession is something every individual should be proud of… and while being “Human” is just a given for most of us, I think we need to fix what our human morals are.
+I actually fully disagree with how he “fixed” the situation.
+I think any profession is something every individual should be proud of.
+While being “Human” is just a given for most of us, I think we need to fix our human morals.

 For the full article from ArtNet News, please visit this link.